edsheltonorg/edshelton.org/README.md

 # How You Can Implement It

-You can easily adapt my templates into any platform's templates.
+You can easily adapt my templates into any platform's system!

 For work, consider your team's skill level & friction tolerance:
 - Microsoft OneNote (Simplest one & free if using Office 365)
 - Bookstack (More advanced features, can share easier)

-For personal, anything you're comfortable in will work.
+For personal, anything that can link will work.

 # Influences